Inception-framework/debugger/README.md

     Host> cd $SAB4Z
     Host> dtc -I dts -O dtb -o build/devicetree.dtb build/dts/system.dts

+When parsing the [device tree](#GlossaryDeviceTree) blob during the boot sequence, the [Linux kernel](#GlossaryLinuxKernel) will now discover that its physical memory is in the `[0x8800_0000..0xa000_0000[` range.

 #### <a name="FurtherRunAcrossSab4zKernel"></a>Change the load address in U-Boot image of Linux kernel

-Next, recreate the U-Boot image of the Linux kernel with a different load address and entry point.
-This address is the one at which U-Boot loads the Linux kernel image (`uImage`) and at which it jumps afterwards:
+The header of the [Linux kernel](#GlossaryLinuxKernel) image contains the address at which U-Boot loads the [Linux kernel](#GlossaryLinuxKernel) image (`uImage`) and at which it jumps afterwards.
+Recreate the [Linux kernel](#GlossaryLinuxKernel) image with a different load address:

-    Host> cd $XLINUX
+    Host> cd $SAB4Z/build/kernel
-    Host> make -j8 O=build ARCH=arm LOADADDR=0x88008000 uImage
+    Host> make ARCH=arm LOADADDR=0x88008000 uImage

-    Host> cp $XLINUX/build/arch/arm/boot/uImage $SAB4Z/build
+U-Boot will now load the uncompressed [Linux kernel](#GlossaryLinuxKernel) starting at address `0x88008000`, that is, it will load it across the PL.

 #### <a name="FurtherRunAcrossSab4zUboot"></a>Adapt the U-Boot environment variables

-Last, we must instruct U-Boot to load the device tree blob, Linux kernel and root file system images at different addresses.
-And, very important, we must force it not to displace the device tree blob and the root file system image as it does by default.
+Last, we must instruct U-Boot to load the [device tree](#GlossaryDeviceTree) blob, [Linux kernel](#GlossaryLinuxKernel) and root [file system](#GlossaryFileSystem) images at different addresses.
+And, very important, we must force it not to displace the [device tree](#GlossaryDeviceTree) blob and the root [file system](#GlossaryFileSystem) image as it does by default.
 This can be done by changing the default values of several U-Boot environment variables, as specified in the provided file:

     Host> cat $SAB4Z/scripts/uEnv.txt
     devicetree_load_address=0x8a000000